-So, what is the latest news on ESA’s in California?
+So, what is the latest news on ESAs in California?
 What legal standing do they currently have?
-How can those looking to live with their ESA obtain an ESA Letter?
-Before getting an ESA letter, it is essential to understand what the current laws are and how they affect you and your animal.
+How can you legally qualify for an emotional support animal with an ESA Letter?
+Where can you find an ESA letter in California?
+Before qualifying for an ESA, it is essential to understand the current laws and how they affect you and your animal.
+We’ll answer all of these questions in this article!

 What Does California Law State About Emotional Support Animals?

-In 2016, a controversial bill was proposed in California that would have created additional burdens for owners of emotional support animals looking for accommodation from their landlords.
-However, that bill, known as AB2760, was pulled that May due to fierce opposition from those within animal and disability rights groups.
-Those groups argued that the proposed bill discriminated against people with mental illnesses and conflicted with existing federal law.
+Several years ago, a controversial bill was proposed in California that would have created additional burdens for owners of emotional support animals looking for accommodation from their landlords.
+However, the bill known as AB2760 was pulled due to fierce opposition from animal and disability rights groups.
+These groups argued that the proposed bill discriminated against people with mental illnesses and conflicted with existing federal law.

 • The Unruh Civil Rights Act